olgaminaeva/gen-ai-coding/episodes/enhancing-coding-efficiency.md

 ### Best Practices

-- Avoid manually triggering autocomplete; instead, let it naturally enhance your workflow.
+- Avoid manually triggering Autocomplete; instead, let it naturally enhance your workflow.
 Writing prompts as comments is not recommended, but decorating your code with quality comments and information variable/function names yields the best results.
-- To achieve the best results with autocomplete, it's important to enhance your code with clear, *declarative* (not instructive) code, descriptive function names, and good comments with examples of the desired inputs and outputs.
+- To achieve the best results with Autocomplete, it's important to enhance your code with clear, *declarative* (not instructive) code, descriptive function names, and good comments with examples of the desired inputs and outputs.
 See the table below for examples:

     ![](episodes/fig/table_autocomplete.png){alt='Best Practices for Autocomplete'}

-- If needed, you can temporarily snooze autocomplete.
+- If needed, you can temporarily snooze Autocomplete.
 This feature is available in VS Code version 1.8.66.
 Simply click the Codeium button in the bottom right to access it.

 ::::::::::::::::::::::::::::::::::::: challenge

 ## Autocomplete Exploration (10 min)

-Familiarize yourself with Codeium's autocomplete feature by practicing coding tasks.
+Familiarize yourself with Codeium's Autocomplete feature by practicing coding tasks.
 Create the function `analyze_co2_trends()` that processes the CO2 data in `weekly_in_situ_co2_mlo.csv` to calculate monthly average CO2 concentrations and visualizes the trend over time.
 The function should:

 - Accept the dataframe as an argument.
 - Convert the `date` column to a datetime format.